AuroraHealth12/moyoECG_and/README.md

 BLE connection code is really bad in this version and needs major rework (it restarts BLE until it gets connected - couldn't find another way out of locked state when service discovery fails).
 Once connection is established, it seems to be rather reliable though.

-Data parsing happens in parse_chr_ecg_data function inside ble_uecg_service.java.
-Then it goes through ecg_processor class which stores ECG in memory and then broadcasts them to the interface app (if it is active), and saves them to file (if saving mode is turned on).
+Data parsing happens in parse_chr_ecg_data function inside ble_moyoecg_service.java.
+Then it goes through ecg_processor class which stores ECG in memory and then broadcasts them to the interface app , and saves them to file csv (if saving mode is turned on).